Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Introduction

 \item Under Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}, and an additional mild condition on the CBCP policies under consideration (Assumption \ref{Assum: Optimal CBCP Eq Flow admits eligible users}), if the societal cost \textit{strictly} prioritizes toll revenue maximization over the minimization of eligible users' travel costs, then DBCP policies induce a \textit{strictly} lower minimum societal cost at equilibrium compared to CBCP policies (Cor. \ref{Cor: Main Thm, Strictness}).

-\item If the societal cost is instead defined to prioritize toll revenue maximization over the minimization of eligible users' travel costs, it is possible for CBCP policies to outperform DBCP policies in minimizing the equilibrium societal cost (Prop. \ref{Prop: Assump lambda R geq lambda E removed}).
+\item If the societal cost is instead defined to prioritize the minimization of eligible users' travel costs over toll revenue maximization, it is possible for CBCP policies to outperform DBCP policies in minimizing the equilibrium societal cost (Prop. \ref{Prop: Assump lambda R geq lambda E removed}).

 \end{enumerate}